Skip to content

 This is where it gets interesting.
 We want to fade the main page whenever the app is in a loading state, and we know that different buttons across the app can trigger this state.

 In remix, we would use the useNavigation() hook.
-However, Next.js does not expose router events for composability reasons, and expects you to use transitions instead.
+However, Next.js does not expose router events for composition reasons, and expects you to use transitions instead.

 I found the article Global progress in Next.js by Sam Selikoff and Ryan Toronto on how to create a global progress bar very helpful here - please refer to it for more information.